 The defense in particular was really bad in a playoff loss to San Francisco.
 The Packers were as poorly prepared as any NFL team in recent memory.
 The special teams, especially kicker Mason Crosby, was inconsistent all season too.
 A few additions were made, but mostly through the draft since general manager Ted Thompson is never a major player in free agency.

 Green Bay's season could have been different had the Seattle game not been taken away on a bad call, or if had closed out late losses at Indianapolis or Minnesota.
-One more win would have given the Packers a bye and home-field advantage in the second round of the playoffs, so the Packers weren't that far off.
-But the image of Green Bay's defense repeatedly being torched by Colin Kaepernick — in addition to the defense being unable to get a key stop late against the Colts or Vikings — makes one wonder if the Packers are still on the same level as the other top teams in the NFC.
+One more win would have given the Packers a bye and home-field advantage in the second round.
+So the Packers aren't that far off.
+But the image of Green Bay's defense repeatedly being torched by Colin Kaepernick, or the defense being unable to get a key stop late against the Colts or Vikings, makes one wonder if the Packers are still on the same level as the other top teams in the NFC.

-Is the roster better, worse or about the same?: Greg Jennings signed with Minnesota, and even though Charles Woodson is aging rapidly, he's also a significant subtraction.
+Is the roster better, worse or about the same?: Greg Jennings signed with Minnesota, and even though Charles Woodson is aging rapidly, he's gone too.
 Same for Desmond Bishop, once a fantastic middle linebacker whose health caused Green Bay to cut him.
 There wasn't one major free agent signing, so unless the draft class really comes through (only two top 100 picks), the roster isn't better on paper.

-Best offseason acquisition: Since the candidate list is pretty short, let's go with first-round draft pick Datone Jones.
-The big defensive end out of UCLA can get into the backfield and disrupt, shown by his 19 tackles for loss last season.
-If Jones can make an instant impact, and 2012 first-round pick Nick Perry improves this season, the Packers defense should be better.
+Best offseason acquisition: Since the candidate list is pretty short, let's go with Datone Jones.
+The UCLA defensive end was drafted in the first round.
+He's a big lineman who can get into the backfield and disrupt, shown by his 19 tackles for loss last season.
+If Jones can have an instant impact and 2012 first-round pick Nick Perry improves this season, the Packers defense should be better.

 Biggest hole on the roster: Green Bay's offensive line simply wasn't good enough last year.
-The Packers allowed 51 sacks, second most in the NFL, and no matter how many times coach Mike McCarthy tried, he never established a running game.
-The Packers averaged just 3.9 yards per rush in 2012.
+The Packers allowed 51 sacks, second most in the NFL, and no matter how many times coach Mike McCarthy tried, the running game was never established.
+They averaged just 3.9 yards per rush.
 Bryan Bulaga moves from right tackle to the left side, and maybe that will help.
 Guard Josh Sitton moves from the right side to the left, as well.
-While moving the pieces around is nice, they're still the same pieces from a year ago.
+Moving the pieces around is nice, but they're still the same pieces from a year ago.

 Position in flux: I won't get into the debate of whether Eddie Lacy is really out of shape or whether that picture that surfaced and got everyone fired up was just a bad angle.
-Iwait until T.J.
+I didn't like the Lacy pick with or without that picture.
+The Packers are a pass-heavy team that badly needed defensive help, yet in the second round took a back who wasn't even the best on his college team last year (just wait until T.J.
 Yeldon gets here) and doesn't have elite athleticism.
 Johnathan Franklin, a fourth-round pick from UCLA, will be the better back.
 But the Packers invested a lot in Lacy, so he'll be given every chance to win the starting job.
 It will be an interesting battle to track through the preseason.

-Player you might not have heard of yet, but will soon: There's a reason tight end Jermichael Finley doesn't have a huge, long-term deal.
+Player you might not have heard of yet, but will soon: There's a reason tight end Jermichael Finley doesn't have a huge long-term deal.
 He can be inconsistent and can be prone to bad drops.
 There is room for a tight end to produce well in the offense, and perhaps Green Bay will see something out of the backups to have a contingency plan if Finley isn't resigned.
 Andrew Quarless is finally back after a bad knee injury in 2011, but he's more of a blocker.
 Maybe this is finally the year D.J.
 Williams breaks out.
-Though the former Mackey Award winner at Arkansas has been hyped for a while and has the talent to be a difference maker, he has just nine career catches.
+The former Mackey Award winner at Arkansas has been hyped for a while – he has the talent to be a difference maker.
+But he has just nine career catches.
 He's running short on time to prove he can be a starter in the NFL.